 descent into canyon

-The road ends at the well marked trailhead.
+The road ends at the well-marked trailhead.
 A nearby overlook gives you a false impression of what is to come.
-The trail drops right off the rim and descends through the pines past both Kelsey and Babes Hole Springs ( both flowing well ).
-We had wished we had paid a bit more attention to the "Invasives..." brochure at the RS, as there were many suspect plants lining the trail.
-Thistle was one I was sure could be ripped up with thanks from the FS, hikers and greens alike.
-Just below Babes Hole, Kelsey Trail goes off to the left and Little L O Trail continues on down into Sycamore.
-After about a quarter mile the trail reeeeally drops.
+The trail drops right off the rim and descends through the pines past Kelsey Spring and Babes Hole Spring ( both flowing well ).
+We had wished we had paid a bit more attention to the "Invasives..." brochure at the RS, as many suspect plants were lining the trail.
+Thistle was one I was sure could be ripped up with thanks from the FS, hikers, and greens alike.
+Just below Babes Hole, Kelsey Springs Trail #3 goes off to the left, and Little L O Trail #6 continues down into Sycamore.
+After about a quarter-mile, the trail reeeeally drops.
 This will truly be a fat burner on the way out.
-You do get some nice views across very narrow and for all you know, bottomless canyons.
+You do get some nice views across very narrow and, for all you know, bottomless canyons.
 Switchbacks help with the gradient.
 One very steep last stretch flattens out only at the bottom near Geronimo Spring ( which was flowing ).
-Of course there is a convenient campsite to the spring but we chose one further that would less disturb the wildlife trying to drink.
+Of course, there is a convenient campsite to the spring, but we chose one further that would less disturb the wildlife trying to drink.
 FS regs also prohibit camping so close for the same reason and to try to keep the water unpolluted.
 One of the best campsites I'd seen is a few hundred yards further up Sycamore Canyon.
-Surrounded by pines, oaks and wildflowers, it was cleared, level and had log furniture.
+Surrounded by pines, oaks, and wildflowers, it was cleared, level, and had log furniture.

-Next day we broke camp, dumped excess water and hiked/climbed out.
+The next day we broke camp, dumped excess water, and hiked/climbed out.
 That gradient was steep, a good workout, but we beat our estimated time ( I forget what it was ).
 That 200' 'ascent' from the trailhead to the car was not even noticeable.

 This hike is listed as One-Way.